Ebuube/alx-low_level_programming/0x14-bit_manipulation/README.md

 Prototype: unsigned int flip_bits(unsigned long int n, unsigned long int m);
 You are not allowed to use the % or / operators

+The file 101-get_endianness.c contains a C function that checks the endianness.

+Prototype: int get_endianness(void);
+Returns: 0 if big endian, 1 if little endian